Shay Logan

-Shaleum Narval Logan (born 29 January 1988) is an English footballer who plays as a right-back for Cove Rangers.
+Shaleum Narval Logan (born 29 January 1988) is an English former professional footballer who played as a right-back.

 He began his career in the Premier League with Manchester City and played on loan at Grimsby Town, Scunthorpe United, Stockport County and Tranmere Rovers before signing for League One side Brentford in 2011.
-He joined Aberdeen in 2014, initially on loan, and he made over 250 appearances for the club.
+He joined Aberdeen in 2014, initially on loan, and he made over 250 appearances for the club over a seven year-spell before moving on to Heart of Midlothian and Cove Rangers.
+After two years with the club he retired from professional football.

 Career

 Manchester City

 Logan was a product of the Manchester City youth academy and signed a three-year contract in the summer of 2007.
 His elder brother, Carlos Logan, is also a former Manchester City trainee.
 He first came into prominence after impressing during the U18s run to the 2005–06 FA Youth Cup final.
 Logan made his first-team debut in the 2–1 League Cup second round victory over Bristol City in August 2007 and made a second appearance in the next round against Norwich City in September 2007.
 He made his Premier League debut for Manchester City in a 2–0 away defeat to Portsmouth on 14 February 2009, starting the game and playing the full 90 minutes.
 In September 2010, Logan was a surprise inclusion in Manchester City's 25-man Premier League squad, making him City's 11th Englishman and 12th home-grown player in the list.
 Logan was released at the end of the 2010–11 season, having made just three first team appearances.